 Get a Drink at Jack’s Bar

 Jack’s Bar is just a short walk from the Shangri-La and seems to cater to tourists.
 Mixed drinks out front included a very fresh and intensely flavored mojito.
 Local beer with a river view is served in the back.
-And classic country standards from the likes Kenny Rogers and Dolly Parton playing on the speakers added a fun and kitschy touch.
+And classic country standards from the likes of Kenny Rogers and Dolly Parton playing on the speakers added a fun and kitschy touch.
 We enjoyed our time here for two nights on our stay.